gabrielgodoy-zz/gitbook-js-es6-novas-features/generators/README.md

 const ajaxGenSetup = ajaxGen();

 // This first next() triggers the generator and stop on the first yield
-// Has value of undefined
-ajaxGenSetup.next(); // {value: undefined, done: false}
+// Has value of undefined, because there was no 'yield' initially 'waiting' for a value ajaxGenSetup.next(); // {value: undefined, done: false}

 // Searching posts...